What Is a Flare?

 Are you having a flare?
 How do you know, anyway?
 And why does it matter?

-I’ve had a headache for a couple of days now.
-And all I can wonder is if it’s a lupus flare or ‘just’ a headache.
+I’ve had a lot of joint pain for a couple of days now.
+And all I can wonder is if it’s a lupus flare or ‘just’ harmless aches and pains.

 Lupus flares